evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 categories: [ARM templates]
 ---

-Let's imagine that you implement your infrastructure as code with [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) and you need to provision [Private Virtual Network](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview) (further vnet) for different environments and you use different subnet configuration for different environments.
+Let's imagine that you implement your infrastructure as code with [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) and you need to provision [Private Virtual Network](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview) (further vnet) for different environments and you use different subnet configuration for each of the environment.
 Let's see how we can solve this.

 ## Define our infrastructure